CodeChain-io/codechain-exchange/README.md

 ```

 ### Account setting
+Before All, you need to set a fee recipient asset address in the `/server/config/dex.json`
 #### Development mode
 Matched transactions are signed by secret.
 You don't actually need to do nothing
 #### Test mode